-When you connect to a session with a token that includes moderator privileges, you can force other clients to disconnect from a session or to stop publishing a stream:
+When you connect to a session with a token that includes moderator privileges, you can force other clients to disconnect from a session, stop publishing a stream or mute their audio:

 Once you have connected to a session, you can check if the client can moderate.
 Check the value of the capabilities.forceDisconnect